gech71/leaseFlow/README.md

 # Database connection string for Prisma
 DATABASE_URL="postgresql://USER:PASSWORD@HOST:PORT/DATABASE?schema=public"

+# --- Security ---

 # Custom JWT Authentication - generate a secret using: `openssl rand -hex 32`
 # This key MUST be a 64-character hex string (32 bytes).
 JWT_SECRET_KEY=YOUR_64_CHARACTER_JWT_SECRET_KEY_HERE

-# Base URL of this application, used for constructing callback URLs
-NEXT_PUBLIC_BASE_URL=http://localhost:3000

-# --- Security ---
+# Encryption key for sensitive data in the database (e.g., SMTP password).
 # This key MUST be a 64-character hex string (32 bytes) for AES-256 encryption.
 # Generate one from your terminal using: node -e "console.log(require('crypto').randomBytes(32).toString('hex'))"
 ENCRYPTION_KEY=YOUR_64_CHARACTER_ENCRYPTION_KEY_HERE